soundasleep/jevon.org/wiki/Changing_the_Default_Font_for_the_Report_documentclass_in_Latex.md

 ---
 layout: page
-title:  "Changing the Default Font for the Report documentclass in Latex"
+title:  Changing the Default Font for the Report documentclass in Latex
 author: jevon
-date:   2010-01-27 13:20:29 +1300
+date:   2010-01-27 13:20:29 +13:00
-tags:   [Latex]
+tags:
+  - Latex
+redirect_from:
+  - "/wiki/Changing the Default Font for the Report documentclass in Latex"
 ---

 [Latex](Latex.md)